What Is Esophageal Spasm?

 Dysphagia for solids and liquids

-Difficulty swallowing both solids and liquids, different from mechanical dysphagia which is progressive and predominates for solids.
+Difficulty swallowing both solids and liquids, unlike mechanical dysphagia, which is progressive and predominates for solids.

 - 03